DigitalTypewriter/HTGAA_26Spring_DT/content/homework/week-10-hw-imaging-and-measurement/_index.md

   - Please describe all of the elements you would like to measure, and furthermore describe how you will perform these measurements.
   - What are the technologies you will use (e.g., gel electrophoresis, DNA sequencing, mass spectrometry, etc.)?
 Describe in detail.

-Homework: Waters Part I — Molecular Weight
+Homework: Waters Part I — Molecular Weight<br>
-Homework: Waters Part II — Secondary/Tertiary structure
+Homework: Waters Part II — Secondary/Tertiary structure<br>
-Homework: Waters Part III — Peptide Mapping - primary structure
+Homework: Waters Part III — Peptide Mapping - primary structure<br>
-Homework: Waters Part IV — Oligomers
+Homework: Waters Part IV — Oligomers<br>
-Homework: Waters Part V — Did I make GFP?
+Homework: Waters Part V — Did I make GFP?<br>